NiviDevs/plant-leaf-disease-classifier/README.md

-# 🐐 THEGOAT: Plant Leaf Disease Classifier using CNN + Transformers
+# CNNTranApple: Apple Leaf Disease Classifier using CNN + Transformers

 This repository contains a research-grade implementation of a **Hybrid CNN + Transformer** model for classifying diseases in apple leaves.